Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 How to apply (works for most Black hair types)

-- Finish: A tiny drop of serum on ends.
-Avoid daily re-passes; wrap or pin-curl at night.
+- Finish: Add a tiny amount of serum to the ends.
+Skip daily re-passes; wrap, band, or pin-curl at night to maintain your style.

 Can oils replace heat protectant